twhjames/pantrypal-web-react/README.md

 -   Pantry inventory management
 -   Recipe suggestions based on expiry and availability
 -   Chat assistant (integrated with backend)
+-   Account management with JWT authentication
+-   Receipt scanning via the backend pipeline
 -   Clean, accessible UI with shadcn/ui components

+---

+## 🛰 Backend API

+This web app communicates with the [PantryPal Backend](https://github.com/twhjames/pantrypal-backend), which exposes RESTful endpoints for pantry management, account services, recipe recommendations, receipt processing, and a conversational chatbot powered by LLaMA via the Groq API.
+Refer to the backend repository for a detailed architecture overview and API documentation.

+---

+## 🌐 Documentation

+Read the full **User Guide** and **Developer Guide** on our [GitHub Pages site](https://twhjames.github.io/pantrypal-web-react/).

 ---